 What to do after an accident?

-The first steps after being involved in a rollover accident includes notifying the authorities and seeking medical attention.
+The first steps after being involved in a rollover accident include notifying the authorities and seeking medical attention.
 Depending on the region of the body that sustained impact, symptoms of serious injuries may not be immediately or physically apparent.
-Postponing medical attention may decrease the chances of discovering a life threatening injury and in fact may make your condition worse.
+Postponing medical attention may decrease the chances of discovering a life threatening injury and in fact, may make your condition worse.

 What Compensation Can You Recover for Car Rollover Accident Injuries?